 Discussion

 This study demonstrates that the experience of people with nystagmus and their carers in the UK varies with regards to information and support.
-This is likely mirrored in other developed countries especially where support services and charitable groups are less active.
 Awareness of support groups and charities was lower than expected given the reported benefit of those receiving it and seems to be due, in some cases, to lack of signposting by medical teams.
 Few patients were recommended a charity or support group by their doctor and instead conducted their own research.

-Overall, the quality of information received from medical professionals varied, and many participants desired more information, particularly at the point of diagnosis.
-It is possible that as nystagmus is relatively uncommon, there is a lack of appreciation by clinical teams with regard to the availability of support and its benefits.
+Overall, the perceived quality of information received from medical professionals varied, and many participants desired more information, particularly at the point of diagnosis.
 A large proportion of participants rated social media and internet resources as their preferred method of information, as well as the method which has provided them with the most useful information.
-This could reflect the lack of knowledge about nystagmus in the medical community, but could also reflect the increasing role of social media and other internet resources in patient information and support.
+This could reflect the increasing role of social media and other internet resources in patient information and support.

 The majority of participants receiving visual support found it useful, but many reported having never been offered it.
 However, this could be due to limited data collected from these areas.
 A further study with a larger number of participants could strengthen or dispute this finding and would be needed to fully explore the impact of geographical location and clinical experience.